geneontology/geneontology.github.io/_docs/contributing-go.md

 1. Check whether the paper has been annotated by GO curators.
 2. Click on the PMID and browse annotations associated with the paper.
    * If you agree that the annotations accurately represent the data, you are done!
-   * If you think the annotations could be improved: Write a new issue on the 'GOC GitHub Annotation Tracker', indicating that these annotations should be reviewed.
+   * If you think the annotations could be improved: Write a new issue on the [GOC GitHub Annotation Tracker](https://github.com/geneontology/go-annotation/issues) indicating that these annotations should be reviewed.
 Include:
    - [ ] a PMID
-   - [ ] the name of the species investigated in the experiment that led to this publication
+   - [ ] the species & gene product the annotation is about
+   - [ ] a summary of missing/inaccurate data
    - [ ] *Please state whether or not regular updates will be submitted about this annotation*.

 #### If no results are listed using this PMID:
  This means the paper has not been annotated by GO curators.
-  * Write a new issue on the 'GOC GitHub Annotation Tracker', indicating that this is a new annotation.
+  * Write a new issue on the ['GOC GitHub Annotation Tracker']((https://github.com/geneontology/go-annotation/issues)), indicating that this is a new annotation.
 Include:
-  - [ ] a PMID
+  - [ ] the PMID
-  - [ ] the name of the species investigated in the experiment that led to this publication
+  - [ ] species investigated in the experiment that led to this publication
+  - [ ] the gene product(s) involved in experiment(s) of interest
+  - [ ] if known, a suggested GO Term, or the general function/process/location the gene product(s) *should* be annotated to
   - [ ] *Please state whether or not regular updates will be submitted about this annotation*.

 ### Reviewing GO annotations for a gene or protein